shubhamdixit863/learnersdigitalstudent/Anubhav_Ranjan/Assessment3-AnubhavRanjan-22-3-2025-ParallelFileHasher/parallel_file_hasher/ReadMe.md

 ## Features

 - **Concurrent Processing**: Uses a worker pool of goroutines to process files in parallel
-- **Configurable Workers**: Customize the number of concurrent workers via command-line flags
+- **Configurable Workers**: Customize the number of concurrent workers
 - **Robust Error Handling**: Comprehensive error management with descriptive messages
 - **Extensible Design**: Easily add new hashing algorithms through the Strategy Pattern